The following FAQ provides answers to common questions applicants may have about the Course Material Fellowship Program.

 Are all of the workshops mandatory for fellows to attend?

-Fellows are required to attend three hour-long workshops as part of the fellowship.
-Workshops will cover various topics pertaining to finding multi-user eBooks, finding and evaluating OER, customizing materials using IU Pressbooks, and ensuring accessibility of content.
+"Adopt" Fellows are not required to attend workshops.
+"Create" and "Adapt" Fellows are required to attend three hour-long workshops as part of the fellowship.
+Workshops will cover various topics including finding and evaluating OER, customizing materials using IU Pressbooks, and ensuring accessibility of content.
+Fellows will select the workshops that are of most interest to them.

 How will applications be evaluated?
 How will applicants be selected for the program?